sergiokopplin/indigo/_posts/2017-11-22-pytorch_conv_gru.md

 Deep neural networks can be incredibly powerful models, but the vanilla variety suffers from a fundamental limitation.
 DNNs are built in a purely linear fashion, with one layer feeding directly into the next.
 Once a forward pass is made, vanilla DNNs don't retain any "memory," of the inputs they've seen before outside the parameters of the model itself.
 In many circumstances, this is totally fine!
 The classic supervised image classification task is a good example.
 A model doesn't need to "remember," anything about the inputs it saw previously, outside the parameters of the model, in order to demonstrate super-human performance.
 There is no temporal relationship between the examples shown to a simple supervised classification network competing on the traditional ImageNet or CIFAR datasets.

 But what about situations where temporal relationships do exist?
 Where "remembering," the last input you've seen is beneficial to understanding the current one?
 To allow neural networks to "remember," [recurrent units](https://en.wikipedia.org/wiki/Recurrent_neural_network?oldformat=true) have been developed that allow the network to store memory of previous inputs in a "hidden state" $h$.
 Recurrent units in the most general sense were demonstrated [as early as 1982](http://www.pnas.org/content/79/8/2554.abstract).
-However, the earliest recurrent neural networks (RNNs) were difficult to train on data with long-term temporal relationships due to the problem of vanishing gradients [(Bengio 1994)](http://ieeexplore.ieee.org/document/279181/).
-[Long- short-term memory units (LSTMs)](https://en.wikipedia.org/wiki/Long_short-term_memory?oldformat=true) and their somewhat simpler relative [gated recurrent units (GRUs)](https://en.wikipedia.org/wiki/Gated_recurrent_unit?oldformat=true) have arisen as the recurrent unit of choice to solve these issues, and allow standard training by backpropogation.
+However, the earliest recurrent neural networks \(RNNs\) were difficult to train on data with long-term temporal relationships due to the problem of vanishing gradients [\(Bengio 1994\)](http://ieeexplore.ieee.org/document/279181/).
+[Long- short-term memory \(LSTMs\)](https://en.wikipedia.org/wiki/Long_short-term_memory?oldformat=true) and their somewhat simpler relative [gated recurrent units \(GRUs\)](https://en.wikipedia.org/wiki/Gated_recurrent_unit?oldformat=true) have arisen as the recurrent unit of choice to solve these issues, and allow standard training by backpropogation.
 Chris Olah has [an incredibly lucid explanation of how both of these units work](https://en.wikipedia.org/wiki/Gated_recurrent_unit?oldformat=true).

 Both LSTMs and GRUs were originally conceived as fully connected layers.
 Implementing transformations of the general form